 The Lowenstein Project co-directors typically begin project development over the summer before each academic year begins.
 We work with staff members of human rights or public interest NGOs to develop projects that address existing research needs within the organizations and that are also tailored to the capabilities and skills of YLS students.
 Students can be recruited to conduct research on domestic or foreign laws, policies, or advocacy strategies, depending on what information would be of most use to the organization's ongoing work.
-We are happy to provide you with some examples of previous research projects if this would assist you in formulating a project proposal.
+Please contact us for examples of previous research projects if this would assist you in formulating a project proposal.

 Once a research proposal has been generated, a group of 2–6 students is assigned to work on the research or advocacy project.
 The students begin working on the project in late September or early October and finish the project by mid-to-late December.
 Depending on how many students express interest in a project, between 20–120 hours can be devoted to the research.
 All research and writing is completed at Yale using university resources, so students do not incur any expenses.